 b) Price hardly moves down, even though volume has increased

 Distribution is a phase when sellers are controlling the market.
-If the volume is increasing when the market is correcting in an uptrend, then this typically means that more sellers are stepping into the market and a reversal could occur.
-Usually these are confirmed when:
+If the volume is increased when the market is correcting in an uptrend, then this typically means that more sellers are stepping into the market and a reversal could occur.
+Usually, these are confirmed when:

 a) Volume increases compared to the day before but closing prices are lower

 b) Price hardly moves up, even though volume has increased

 There is an indicator that measures this accumulation/distribution balance and is called Accumulation/Distribution (AD).
 It is calculated as follows:

 AD = ((Close – Open) / (High – Low)) * Volume

 If the indicator is falling then it indicates distribution (selling) of the currency.
 If the indicator is rising then it indicates accumulation (buying) of the currency.

 METHODS TO CALCULATE VOLUME

 Here is a list of tools a Forex trader can choose from.